jasperverwilt/totalexRNA/README.md

 Currently, the pipeline requires a rather strict input folder organization where each sequenced sample requires its own subfolder in which all FASTQ files are present.
 Paired-end sequenced libraries should match `*R1*.fast.qz`(read 1) and `*R2*.fastq.gz`(read 2).
 Single-end sequenced libraries do not require specific naming of the FASTQ files.
 The sample folders can contain multiple FASTQ files, which are combined in the `combine`rule.
 You can double check the `tests/input` folder as an example of what works.

 ### config.yml
 The pipeline expects the correct indexes to be provided in the `config/config.yml` file, so make sure to adjust those settings.
 In there, you should also indicate which version of the kit you are using ('v2' or 'v3') and what sequencing approach you used to generate the data ('se' or 'pe').
 The pipeline does not autodetect the version or sequencing approach.
+As default, the pipeline does not run any deconvolution due to concerns on how this data accurately represent the truth (set to 'no', but can be changed to 'yes' at own risk).

 In addition, you should change the input and output folders in the config file under `input_dir` and `output_dir`.